Disability Lawyers in Toronto Serving Ontario and Canada

 Your employment contract

 Our wrongful dismissal lawyers need to see your employment contract or employment agreement that you signed at the beginning of your employment.
 It may contain terms limiting or removing altogether your “common law” severance entitlement.
-The advice we provide to you can change drastically depending on what we see in your employment contract.
+The advice an employment lawyer provides to you can change drastically depending on what we see in your employment contract.

 Your efforts to seek re-employment (or lack thereof)